Sabudana Kheer (Indian Tapioca Pudding)

 You can feed it to kids above 1 year of age.
 Sabudana has cooling properties, so this kheer is a great option to feed kids in summer.
 Avoid giving it to kids if they are suffering from constipation.

 Cook the sabudana in water instead of milk.
-Once it is cooked, add mashed dates and cook for 2-3 minutes.
-Cool the kheer and add breastmilk or formula and mix well.
+Once it is cooked, add mashed dates to sweeten the kheer and cook for 2-3 minutes.
+Cool, add breastmilk or formula, and mix well.

-If your kid likes smooth food, then blend the cooled kheer in a blender.
+If your kid likes smooth food, blend the cooled kheer in a blender.

-You can also add coconut milk or regular milk at the end and boil it for 2-3 minutes.
+You can add coconut or regular milk at the end and boil it for 2-3 minutes.
 You can also add carrot or apple puree to the cooled kheer.

-Can we make sabudane ki kheer without soaking the sabudana?
+Can I make sabudane ki kheer without soaking the sabudana?

-You can make sabudane ki kheer without soaking the sabudana, just that it will take more time to cook.
-The other alternative is to cook the sabudana with some water in a pressure cooker or an instant pot.
+You can make sabudane ki kheer without soaking the sabudana; cooking will take longer.
+The other alternative is to cook the sabudana with water in a pressure cooker or an instant pot.
 Then add milk to the cooked sabudana and cook until the kheer thickens.

 How to make sago kheer with condensed milk?

 Cook the sabudana in milk until they are tender.
-Add ½ tin sweetened condensed milk and cook for another 3-4 minutes.
-Do not add any extra sugar as the condensed milk is quite sweet by itself.
+Add ยฝ tin of sweetened condensed milk and cook for another 3-4 minutes.
+Do not add extra sugar, as the condensed milk is sweet.

 How to make vegan sabudana kheer?

 To make it vegan, cook the sabudana in water until they are softened.
-Now add almond or coconut milk and heat on low heat until the milk just starts to boil.
+Now add almond or coconut milk and heat on low heat until the milk boils.
 Switch off the heat and garnish with slivered nuts.
 Serve warm or chilled.
-Do not boil the vegan milk otherwise, it may curdle.
+Do not boil the vegan milk; otherwise, it may curdle.

 Variations

-Add other nuts apart from almonds and pistachios.
-Walnuts, pecans, pine nuts are some options.
+Add other dried nuts apart from almonds and pistachios.
+Walnuts, pecans, and pine nuts are some options.

 You can also add dried fruits like figs, raisins, cranberries, etc.